winterstein/SoGive/pages/about.md

 # What is SoGive?

 SoGive is a tool that lets you see the impact you’ve made in the world through all your charitable giving.
-Unlike many other websites that support you with your charitable giving, we will be comprehensive - i.e. show you not just the giving that you did via SoGive, but also any other giving as well, and we show you the impact - i.e. what did your giving achieve, not just how much money did you give.
+SoGive will have in-built formulae and analytics to let you see the change you've made in the world in terms like "I funded the distribution of 30 malaria nets in Africa" not just "I gave £100 to charity".
+We will aim to cover as many charities as possible.

 <div class="panel panel-default">
 <div class="panel-heading">Example</div>